On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Extremal matrices of small orders

 Firstly, we note that the support of each diagonal in a multidimensional matrix of order $2$ consists of exactly two indices, namely indices $\alpha$ and $\overline{\alpha}$ that are said to be \textit{antipodal}.
 Let us call a multidimensional $(0,1)$-matrix $A$ of order $2$ \textit{antipodal} if for each pair of antipodal indices $\alpha$ and $\overline{\alpha}$ entries $a_{\alpha}$ and $a_{\overline{\alpha}}$ are different.
 Note that antipodal matrices are exactly the graph of self-dual boolean functions.

-By the definition, every antipodal matrix does not have diagonals, and changing any zero entry to one produces a diagonal.
+By the definition, every antipodal matrix does not have diagonals, and adding any index to its support produces a diagonal.
 So all antipodal matrices with no polydiagonals are extremal.
-Let us prove that there are no other extremal matrices of order $2$.
+In fact, there are no other extremal matrices of order $2$.

 \begin{teorema} [supporting Conjecture~\ref{diagextrcon}] Extremal multidimensional matrices of order $2$ are exactly antipodal matrices without polydiagonals. \end{teorema}